 - Brimham Rocks is located 11 miles from Harrogate off B6165, 4 miles from Pateley Bridge off B6265.
 Please check the National Trust website for other options on how to get there, other than driving.

-- There is a shop, a refreshment kiosk and toilet facilities.
+- There is a refreshment kiosk and toilet facilities.

 I’m not going to lie, it was a bit stressful.
-I am quite sure that everyone there knew my kids names by the time I left, I yelled after them that many times.
-Good news is that it wasn’t just me.
+I am quite sure that everyone there knew my kids’ names by the time I left, I yelled after them that many times.
+The good news is that it wasn’t just me.
 All the parents of energetic 7 years olds were doing the same thing … or nearly.
 Or maybe they were just pretending they weren’t looking.
 I love how polite the British are! lol

-And getting the kids to leave took nearly an hour because they hadn’t climbed this rock or that rock, or this ‘cave’ or that tunnel.
+And getting the kids to leave took nearly an hour because they hadn’t climbed this rock or that rock, or explored this ‘cave’ or gone through that tunnel.

 To Go Or Not To Go?